Sample where nobody has ever sampled before

 Our Youtube Channel

 Alongside the Github page, we are also creating a youtube page with instructional videos that we will be uploading weekly, conducted by members of our team.
-Here is our first video, introducing our goal and the team:

 We believe that the educational value of our mission is important for every demographic, therefore our project will be shared on an open-source platform, giving an insight into our achievements to outsiders interested in the mission.